Academic Portfolio

 Education

-Dissertation: Racial Recursivity: Play, Race, and History in Contemporary Video Games
+Dissertation: Racial Recursivity: Play, Race, and Neoliberalism in Contemporary Video Games

 2020